A note on the Artstein-Avidan-Milman's generalized Legendre transforms: Introduction

 The Moreau-Fenchel-Rockafellar theorem~\cite{Correa-2023} states that when a function $F\in\Gamma_0$, its biconjugate function $({F^*})^*$ coincides with the function $F$: ${F^*}^*=F$.
-(Otherwise, it is known that the biconjugate function $(F^*)^*\eqdef\calL(\calL F)$ of an arbitrary lsc. function lower bounds the function $F$ by the largest possible lsc. convex function: $(F^*)^*\leq F$.)
+That is, the Legendre transform is an involutive transform on $\Gamma_0$.
+For general lsc. functions $F$ (possibly non-convex), it is known that the biconjugate function $(F^*)^*\eqdef\calL(\calL F)$ lower bounds the function $F$ by the largest possible lsc. convex function: $(F^*)^*\leq F$.
+This lower bound convexification property has been proven useful in machine learning~\cite{SAM-2023}.